antononcube/Raku-JavaScript-D3/README.md

 2. [ ] Better, comprehensive type checking

-   - Using the type system of "Data::Reshapers" would be ideal, but I do not want to introduce such a "heavy" dependency.
+   - Using the type system of "Data::Reshapers", [AAp1], would be ideal, but I do not want to introduce such a "heavy" dependency.

 3. [ ] JavaScript code snippets management

-   - If they become too many
+   - If they become too many.

 --------

 ## Implementation details

+### Splicing of JavaScript snippets

+The package works by splicing of parametrized JavaScript code snippets and replacing the parameters with concrete values.

+In a sense, JavaScript macros are used to construct the final code through text manipulation.
+(Probably, unsound software-engineering-wise, but it works.)

+### History

 Initially  the commands of this package were executed in [Jupyter notebook with Raku kernel](https://raku.land/cpan:BDUGGAN/Jupyter::Kernel)